Arth1994/Arth1994/README.md

 ## Let's Connect

-Feel free to connect with me on [LinkedIn]([your LinkedIn profile UR](https://www.linkedin.com/in/arthshah/)L) to stay updated on my latest projects and endeavors.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arthshah/) to stay updated on my latest projects and endeavors.
 I'm always open to new opportunities and collaborations!

 ## Get in Touch